Givenchyampulembang/Givenchyampulembang/README.md

 * 🌍  I'm based in Jayapura
 * ✉️  You can contact me at [givenchyampulembang01@gmail.com](mailto:givenchyampulembang01@gmail.com)
 * 🧠  I'm learning a dart and flutter
-* 🤝  I'm open to collaborating on Linkedin: https://www.linkedin.com/in/givenchy-ampulembang-270645219/
+* 🤝  I'm open to collaborating
 * ⚡  work does not look, like a ghost hihi